vavkamil/awesome-bugbounty-tools/README.md

 - [Trufflehog-Chrome-Extension](https://github.com/trufflesecurity/Trufflehog-Chrome-Extension) - Trufflehog-Chrome-Extension
 - [noseyparker](https://github.com/praetorian-inc/noseyparker) - Nosey Parker is a command-line program that finds secrets and sensitive information in textual data and Git history.
 - [GitHound](https://github.com/tillson/git-hound) - Recon tool leveraging Code Search API.
 Scans for exposed API keys across all of GitHub, not just known repos and orgs.
 Support for GitHub dorks.
+- [cariddi](https://github.com/edoardottt/cariddi) - Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more...

 ### Git